CUBRID/cubrid-testtools/doc/rqg_guide.md

     3 rows selected.
 (0.013850 sec) Committed.
     ```
-* strings describes how to generate values for all string columns (char, varchar, string and so on).
+* strings - it describes how to generate values for all string columns (char, varchar, string and so on).
 Valid values are:
   * null & empty - which generates 'NULL' and ' '
   * letter- which generates a random letter from A to Z
   * english- which picks a random word from a list of 100 most common words in English.
     For example:
     for `english`
     ```
     strings => [ 'english' ],
     ```